hackclub/OnBoard/projects/Karmanyaah_Longhorn_LEDs/README.md

 name: "Karmanyaah Malhotra"
 slack_handle: "@Karmanyaah"
 github_handle: "@karmanyaahm"
-project: "Longhorn LED Level"
+project: "SparkleTilt: Longhorn LED Level"

 ---

-# Longhorn LED Level
+# SparkleTilt: Longhorn LED Level

-Such a creative name, ikr.
-I could use some suggestions.
+Find up-to-date info on how to make this board in my [Jam](https://jams.hackclub.com/batch/sparkletilt-pcb)!

 ## Summary
 ##### Describe your board in 2-3 sentences.
 What are you making?
 What will it do?